-One of the Country’s leading businessmen is to receive an Honorary Doctorate from the University of Worcester on Wednesday 7 November.
+One of the Country’s leading businessmen received an Honorary Doctorate from the University of Worcester in 2012.

 Sir Michael Perry has served as Chairman of the Leverhulme Trust and the Leverhulme Trade Charities Trust since 2008.